10 Hikes in the Catlins and Clutha District

 The difficulty of the walks varies too, with 15-minute strolls to waterfalls to a multi-day hike on a gold trail.
 Make the challenge your own.
 Pick a walk or two from the list below and add them to your Catlins and Clutha itinerary!

 1. The Clutha Gold Trail

 The most popular bike ride in the area is also a great hike.
 Spread over 73km, it will take you a good 3 days.
-The trail goes through some of the most historical locations in the area including Maori moa hunting grounds and mining areas.
+The trail goes through some of the most historic locations in the area including Maori moa hunting grounds and mining areas.
 Keep on following the powerful Clutha Mat-Au River through majestic gorges before sidetracking to the aptly named Big Hill Tunnel and finishing at the Lake Roxburgh Dam.
 Read more about the Clutha Gold Trail in Mountain Biking in the Catlins and Clutha District.

 Location: Between Lawrence to Lake Roxburgh Dam.
-You can start from Commissioners Flat at the small car park about 500 metres below the Lake Roxurgh Dam.
+You can start from Commissioners Flat at the small car park about 500 metres below the Lake Roxburgh Dam.
 The signs are obvious to keep you on the trail.

 2. Blue Mountain Walk

 Choose to start your hike in Black Gully or Whisky Gully and tackle the demanding 6-hour trail that will lead you through native bush to mountain tops taking in 360-degree views of the area.
 Be ready for a rocky track along the way.
-You can arrange stay in a hut with the Department of Conservation or sort out a pick up from your arrival point.
+You can arrange to stay in a hut with the Department of Conservation or sort out a pick up from your arrival point.

 Location: Black Gully or Whisky Gully in Tapanui.